-Adjust placement as your baby grows from newborn to toddler
+Recheck placement as your baby grows from newborn to rolling infant to standing toddler.

 Why Placement Is More Than Just a Good View

 Fewer false alarms.
-Bad placement can trigger alerts from curtains, moving shadows, ceiling fans, humidifier mist, or pets.
-Better placement reduces noise so you trust what you hear and see.
+Poor placement can trigger alerts from curtains, moving shadows, ceiling fans, humidifier mist, pets, or street lights.
+Better placement makes notifications easier to trust.

 More reliable signal.
-Many issues blamed on a “bad monitor” are placement issues.
-Thick walls, mirrors, metal furniture, routers, and even big appliances can weaken signal or cause dropouts.
+Some issues blamed on a weak monitor are actually placement problems.
+Thick walls, mirrors, metal furniture, routers, and large appliances can interfere with signal quality.

-Night performance.
-Infrared night vision works best when the lens is not pointed directly at reflective surfaces, bright night lights, or windows with street glare.
+Better night performance.
+Infrared night vision works best when the lens is not pointed directly at windows, reflective surfaces, bright night lights, or street glare.

 Placement is the foundation for everything else, from sleep training routines to quick checks during naps.
 It also determines how often you will feel the need to walk in “just to be sure.”